seeess1/seeess1.github.io/data.md

 And retail expansion collapsed.
 But we wanted to make the best use of our time so we built a COVID-19 tracker (https://covid19.topos.com/):

 ![COVID-19 Tracker](https://github.com/seeess1/seeess1.github.io/raw/master/assets/images/covid.png)

+I really enjoyed working on this project because it was relevant and fast-paced and because I got to lead the data engineering for it (again, lots of Python scripting plus SQL).